tommyfuu/DNAPrintingPipeline/README.md

 This project uses the following python library:
 Panda, PIL, numpy, math, os(operating system control)

 To make sure you have the right libraries downloaded, in your terminal, cd to enter the current directory (DNAPrintingPipeline), type `pip3 install -r requirements.txt`.
+If your terminal says that you don't have `pip3` installed, try using `pip` instead.
 Note that math and os should be built in python dictionaries without the need of installing.

 Install kivy with `python -m pip install kivy`.
 Adjust `python` into `python3` according to your os.